 Votes to approve CPI adjustments on Campus Based Fees must pass by 66% (rounded to the nearest number), with the exception of LEAAP.
 Voting will take place using anonymous paper ballots.
 Votes on issues other than fee adjustments will pass with a simple majority.

 A quorum of (50% of active voting members rounded up) must be present for the committee to vote.
 Members with an excused absence may submit an absentee ballot, but absentee ballots will only be counted if a physical quorum is present at the meeting when the vote takes place.

 If 50% quorum is not met, alternate member(s) in attendance can be counted toward achieving quorum and can vote if they have attended the necessary information sessions.

 Only voting members representing student associations may vote by proxy at the meeting.
 These include the President of ASUCD or his/her designee, the GSA appointed representative, and LSA appointed representative.

 Staff voting members will be excused from voting when a vote involves a department they represent.

 X. Staff Support

-The Department of Campus Recreation and Unions will provide staff support for COSAF.
+The Department of UC Davis Stores will provide staff support for COSAF.
 This support will include, but is not limited to, recording the minutes of the meetings, arranging for meeting facilities, providing the Committee with copies of budget requests, maintaining the COSAF website, and maintaining the COSAF budget.